CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/2_ElaborationPhase.md

 -

-If the Elaboration phase is not passed the project might be cancelled or considerably rethought
+If the Elaboration phase is not passed the project might be canceled or considerably rethought